daostack/arc.js_legacy/docs/Home.md

 ### Overview

 Arc.js wraps several Arc contracts in a "contract wrapper" JavaScript class.
-Every wrapper class inherits from `ContractWrapperBase` providing a common set of functions and properties and specific helper functions for operations specific to the contract it wraps.
+Every wrapper class inherits from [ContractWrapperBase](api/classes/ContractWrapperBase) providing a common set of functions and properties and specific helper functions for operations specific to the contract it wraps.

 Each wrapper contains a `contract` property which is the original "wrapped" Truffle contract that you can use to access all of the Truffle functionality of the specific Arc contract being wrapped.

 Each wrapper also contains a `factory` property.
-This is the static instance of the wrapper factory class which is based on `ContractWrapperFactor<TWrapper>` (where `TWrapper` is the type (class) of the wrapper).
+This is the static instance of the wrapper factory class which is based on [ContractWrapperFactory<TWrapper>](api/classes/ContractWrapperFactory) (where `TWrapper` is the type (class) of the wrapper).
 Each factory contains the static methods `at(someAddress)`, `new()` and `deployed()` that you can use to instantiate the associated wrapper class.

 Arc.js provides multiple ways to obtain contract wrappers, each optimal in particular use cases: